How to enjoy participating in a hackathon?

 I'm not sure, maybe if I have some time and the field and prizes seem interesting.
 Specially if it's a cool technology that I am starting to learn and I wanna expand my knowledge about it.

 I think taking hackathons in an early stage of your career on when learning new technologies is a good and fast way to boost your skills in the area.
-They did help me
+They did help me on my early years to obtain the abilities that I can now put into practice to build real products.

 We couldn’t agree more.
 As for this one, did NVIDIA Challenge help you gain anything?